-On his first magic special on TV, David Blaine walked away from a crowd, stood with his back to the crowd and lifted off the ground some two feet, to the amazement of the spectators.
+On his first magic special on TV, David Blaine walked away from a crowd, stood with his back to the audience and lifted off the ground some two feet, to the amazement of the spectators.
 How could Blaine do this?
-Was it pure magic?
-Read on to find out.
+Was it pure magic or just an illusion?

 The crowd could have also examined the area where Blaine performed the levitation, both before and after, and they would have found nothing.